iinasofia/transcriptomics-R/README.md

 dim(y)
 summary(rowMeans(y$counts))

-# Histogram of count distribution - this will create a plot of read count distributions
+# Histogram of count distribution - this will create a plot of read count distributions BEFORE FILTERING
 # pseudocount of 0.25 added to values to prevent logging zero values
 # therefore O CPM = lcpm -6.9 --- counts per million reads mapped (CPM) = the count of sequenced fragments mapping to the feature
 lcpm.AvgCounts <- cpm(AvgCounts, log = TRUE)